syszelj9/syszelj9/README.md

 - 👀 I’m interested in Linux, programming and servers
 - 🌱 I’m currently learning Linux Server
 - 💞️ I’m looking to collaborate on numerous projects
-- 📫 How to reach me syszelj9.idk.what.domain SOON™
+- 📫 How to reach me https://www.syszelj9.github.io/

 <!---
 syszelj9/syszelj9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.